top of page

 Wave data legend from Windy.com showcasing measurements for wave height in meters, swell height, swell period in seconds, and wave power in kilowatts per meter, represented by a color gradient.

 If waves are moving directly toward an open coast, expect rougher water and breaking waves.
-If waves are moving from land toward the sea inside a bay or harbour, conditions are usually calmer and more relaxed.
+If waves are moving from land toward the sea inside a bay or harbor, conditions are usually calmer and more relaxed.
 From reading the above chart, is it safe for kayaking?
-NO....
+NO!

 Understanding Wave Height and Swell